Have you ever been the last one in the parking lot at school? If not, high five to YOU for mastering your teacher productivity!

 When you can create templates, do it!
 You can easily modify and reuse them year after year.
 I had templates created for tracking student work being turned in, science vocabulary terms and quizzes, math quizzes, and more.

-Using templates took the extra brain power out of the things I needed to create.
+Using templates took the extra brain power out of what I needed to create.
 I didn’t have to think about how to set something up or start from scratch.

 #3 Create & Use a Curriculum Map